kapresoft/kapresoft.github.io/_posts/java/2024-01-11-java-code-without-dependency-injection-framework.md

 ## Overview

 Imagine navigating the world of <a href="/java/2018/08/15/getting-started-with-java.html" target="_blank">Java</a> development without the convenience of Dependency Injection (DI) frameworks like <a href="/java/2024/01/03/spring-getting-started.html" target="_blank" alt="Spring">Spring</a> or <a href="/java/2024/01/11/java-guice-for-beginners.html" target="_blank" alt="Guice">Guice</a>.
 What if you had to manage every component and its dependencies manually?
-It might sound daunting, but there's a certain charm and depth in this alternative approach: coding without a DI framework.
+It might sound daunting, but there's a certain charm and depth in this alternative approach: coding without a DI framework.<!--excerpt-->

 <div class="illustration">
 <img src="https://cdngh.kapresoft.com/img/java-code-without-di-c83b734.webp" alt="Image: Java • Code Without Dependency Injection Framework">